 Currently, improvement of mitochondrial function gets the most mentions of a possible mechanism of action.
 However, observing the mitochondrial mechanism isn’t easy or quick.

 Could the body need one, two, or a sequence of different wavelengths to resume homeostasis?

 Silicon Valley’s quest for speed inspired PhotoMed’s therapy.
 Why not vary the wavelength during therapy?

-Is red or IR wavelength necessary for treatment-resistant pain relief?
+Are red or IR wavelengths necessary for relief from treatment-resistant pain?

 PhotoMed’s team was surprised by the statistical outcomes.
 More that 50% of participants reported a 50% or greater reduction in their pain.

 The team had its answer.
-Red is not necessary to achieve relief for at least some people with poorly controlled diabetes, pain, and neuropathy.
+Red or IR are not necessary to achieve relief for at least some people with poorly-controlled diabetes, pain, and neuropathy.

-Would the batting average have been higher if red was included?
+Would the batting average have been higher if red had been included?

 Here are the outcomes:

 The outcomes appeared to confirm the “it’s the skin” model used in developing the Triple 2 Algorithm.